(In case you missed it, here’s my recap of RapidMiner Wisdom Day 1.)

 After tuning the models parameters, Marco found that a tree with long branches worked best, delivering deep personalization without overfitting.
 The confusion matrix outcome for his model was 64%, considered good enough based on the nature of the problem.

-But insight without action is fairly useless, so Marco used RapidMiner Server to turn his predictive model into prescriptive recommendations delivered through their web-based platform.
+But insight without action is fairly useless, so Marco used RapidMiner AI Hub to turn his predictive model into prescriptive recommendations delivered through their web-based platform.

 The results?
 The average shopping cart transaction increased by 4%.